 Désiré Athow, Managing Editor, TechRadar Pro

-Finding the best cloud storage service can seem like a challenge, with all kinds of factors to consider, from pricing to capacity, security and reliability just to name a few.
+Finding the best cloud storage service can be a challenge, with all kinds of factors to consider from pricing to capacity, security and reliability just to name a few.

-Whether you're a cloud storage newbie or a seasoned veteran, we'll point you in the right direction by explaining what cloud storage is, how cloud storage benefits you and how to choose your perfect provider.
+Whether you're a cloud storage newbie or a seasoned veteran, we will point you in the right direction by explaining what cloud storage is, how cloud storage benefits you and how to choose your perfect provider.

-Those who want to know more about cloud storage can check out how we the storage providers or read through the extensive list of cloud storage services we've reviewed to date.
+Those who want to know more about cloud storage can check out, what is cloud storage, how we tested cloud storage providers or read through the extensive list of cloud storage services we've reviewed to date.

-If you're just looking for the top providers, we've ranked our top eight based on capacity, price, security, ease of use and more, and you can read our conclusions just a short scroll down the page.
+If you're just looking for the top providers, we've ranked them based on capacity, price, security, ease of use and more, and you can read our conclusions just a short scroll down the page.

-In this list we've focused on quality paid packages for consumers and small businesses, but if that doesn't quite suit your needs, we also have guides to the Best free cloud storage, Best business cloud storage, Best cloud backup services and Best photo cloud storage.
+We've focused on quality paid packages for consumers and small businesses, but if that doesn't quite suit your needs, we also have guides to the best free cloud storage, best lifetime cloud storage deals, best unlimited cloud storage deals, best business cloud storage, best cloud backup services and best photo cloud storage.

 The best cloud storage deals, right now

-1. IDrive is out top cloud storage provider (opens in new tab)
+1. IDrive is our top cloud storage provider (opens in new tab)

-IDrive (opens in new tab), the cloud storage veteran, delivers tons of storage online for an incredibly small outlay, across a wide range of platforms.
+Cloud storage veteran IDrive (opens in new tab) offers an incredible amount of online space for a small outlay across a wide range of platforms.
 10TB of storage for $3.98 (opens in new tab) for the first year is unmatched and so is the support for unlimited devices and the extensive file versioning system available.